isamu-isozaki/teamai_test/marketing/marketing-sales-development/field-marketing/index.html.md

 - If there is an event or conference you think would be a perfect fit for us to get involved in or sponsor based on the "evaluating and event" criteria above, the process for submitting that suggestion goes as follows:
  1. Please *only request* event support/ sponsorship if your engagement fits the following criteria:
-		1. The event will further business aims of GitLab (see event goals).
+		1. The event will further business aims of GitLab (see event goals/index.html.md).
-	    2. The event has an audience of **250+ people** (the exception being meet-ups - see below for more info on meet-ups)
+	    2. The event has an audience of **250+ people** (the exception being meet-ups - see below for more info on meet-ups/index.html.md)
 	    3. The event is a more than a month away.
-1. If your event fits the criteria above and you would like support from marketing, create an issue in the [marketing project](https://gitlab.com/gitlab-com/marketing/general) using the Events template.
+1. If your event fits the criteria above and you would like support from marketing, create an issue in the [marketing project](https://gitlab.com/gitlab-com/marketing/general/index.html.md) using the Events template.
 1. Fill out any relevant information you have and tell us what potential growth opportunities can be gained from investing in this event.
 Someone from Marketing will be in touch about to discuss your request further within one week.

 ##### How We Decide Who Attends Which Events?